 The incidence of selective mutism refers to the number of new cases identified in a specified time period.
 Prevalence is the number of individuals who are living with selective mutism in a given time period.

-Accurate population estimates of selective mutism have been difficult to ascertain due to the relative rarity of the condition, differences in sampled populations, variations in diagnostic procedures (e.g., chart review, standardized assessment), and the use of different diagnostic criteria (Busse & Downey, 2011; Sharkey & McNicholas, 2008; Viana, Beidel, & Rabian, 2009).
+Accurate population estimates of selective mutism are difficult to ascertain due to the relative rarity of the condition, differences in sampled populations, variations in diagnostic procedures (e.g., chart review, standardized assessment), and the use of different diagnostic criteria (Busse & Downey, 2011; Sharkey & McNicholas, 2008; Viana et al., 2009).

 Screening typically includes

 See ASHA’s Practice Portal pages on Permanent Childhood Hearing Loss and Hearing Loss in Adults for more information.

 Please see ASHA’s resource, Assessment Tools, Techniques, and Data Sources, for information on the elements of a comprehensive assessment, considerations, and best practices.
 Information specific to these practices in the comprehensive assessment of individuals with selective mutism is discussed below.

 Assessment of children with selective mutism involves a collaborative approach with an interdisciplinary team, which may consist of a pediatrician, a psychologist or psychiatrist, an SLP, a teacher, a school social worker or guidance counselor, and family/care partners.
 During the evaluation, parents/care partners may need to help elicit verbal output.
 The SLP can also involve parents/care partners by requesting a video recording of the child’s communicative behavior at home and then compare the child’s behavior in a clinical or school setting.
 Video recordings may also be used for subsequent language sample analysis.

 Several techniques can be used throughout assessment to reduce stress on the child, increase participation, and improve the quality of assessment findings.
 See “Meeting the Child” section below for more details.